multiahfoon/movie-api/README.md

 # MOVIE API
-A simple web application that allows users to search up information about movies.
+A simple web application that allows users to search for information on movies.

-Note: this project has only just met mvp requirements and has yet to be made responsive.

 Demo: https://multiahfoon-movie-api.herokuapp.com/#/